tghabour/CourseProject/README.md

 yarn run
 ```

-The Client is served under the following URL: https://localhost:3000
+The Client is available at the following URL: https://localhost:3000

 #### API